gopinathsjsu/team-project-piedpiper/Project Journals/abhiteja_journal.md

 ## Sprint 2 (Mar 24 - Apr 2):

 ### 1. What tasks did I work on?
+       Finalized the tech stack to be React, Spring, MongoDB.
+Worked on user and admin signup views.

 ### 2. What am I planning to work on next?
+       Enhance the developed views by adding striking css and work on AJAX calls to post the data to backend.

 ### 3. What tasks blockers did I have?
+       No blockers.

 ## Sprint 3 (Apr 3 - Apr 12):

 ### 1. What tasks did I work on?
+      Developed booking summary page and worked on posting data from signup page to backend.

 ### 2. What am I planning to work on next?
+      Recheck the low level design to verify if we need any more attributes to be added into the database and on the frontend.

 ### 3. What tasks blockers did I have?
+       No blockers.

 ### Sprint 4 (Apr 13 - Apr 22):